xonixx/xonixx.github.io/self-update.md

 ---
 layout: post
-title: 'TODO'
+title: 'On one approach to implementing self-update'
-description: 'TODO'
+description: 'I describe how I implemented self-updating for my CLI utility'
-image: TODO
+image: self-update.png
 ---

 # On one approach to implementing self-update